applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/README.md

     pip install --allow-all-external --allow-unverified scikit-bio --process-dependency-links .

-Finally, launch the IPython Notebook to get started:
+Finally, launch the IPython Notebook to get started (be sure that you're in the ``An-Introduction-To-Applied-Bioinformatics`` directory when you run this command):

-    ipython notebook
+    ipython notebook Index.ipynb

 That's it!